fabiop/crypto-ticker/README.md

 300 is seconds, updates every 5 minutes

-You may need to install python 'requests' module:
+You may need to install some modules:
 ```
-pip install requests
+pip install json requests collections tabulate
 ```

 If you want timestamps, install ts, ie